macoscope/SwiftyStateMachine/README.md

 ```

 When our types conform to `DOTLabelable`, we can define our structure as
-before, but using `GraphableStateMachineSchema`, and print the diagram:
+before, but using `GraphableStateMachineSchema`.
+Then we can print the
+diagram:

 ```swift
 let schema = GraphableStateMachineSchema// ...